Integration with Datadog

 Client request was forbidden.

 Commit the configuration for Vector, it should take effect in a minute.
-Then, navigate to Logs in Datadog and watch the logs coming:
+Then, navigate to in Datadog and watch the logs coming:

 Exporting metrics